SAP-samples/teched2025-DA262/exercises/ex4/README.md

 To facilitate that, we consume the API definition from the [SAP Business Accelerator Hub](https://api.sap.com/) and are able to connect to a SAP provided sandbox instance of S/4HANA Cloud Public Edition.
 By consuming the Business Partner API definition from SAP API Business Accelerator Hub, we ensure a system compliant API integration for the later runtime connection of our Risk Management Application with the real __clean core__ __"S/4HANA Cloud Public Edition"__-source system.

+In our Risk Management Application, we are using the Business Partner data to clearly associate each risk and mitigation with its responsible stakeholder, ensuring accountability and traceability.

 <br>![](/exercises/ex4/images/1_apilogin.png)